-The 2021-2022 FAFSA applies to any approved career major taken in the 2021-2022 school year, i.e. the School Year coincides with the FAFSA Year.
-The 2021-2022 FAFSA is based on 2019 income.
-Students and parents should be able to use the Data Retrieval Tool (DRT) to download the 2019 federal tax information directly from the IRS onto the FAFSA.
+The 2022-2023 FAFSA applies to any approved career major taken in the 2022-2023 school year, i.e. the School Year coincides with the FAFSA Year.
+The 2022-2023 FAFSA is based on 2020 income.

-Students, who anticipate attending school in the 2022-2023 school year, should complete the 2022-2023 FAFSA which will be made available on October 1, 2021.
-The 2020 income information will be used to determine financial eligibility for career majors taken in the 2022-2023 school year.
+Students, who anticipate attending school in the 2023-2024 school year, should complete the 2023-2024 FAFSA which will be made available on October 1, 2022.
+The 2021 income information will be used to determine financial eligibility for career majors taken in the 2023-2024 school year.
 The Data Retrieval Tool should be utilized on the FAFSA, if possible.
 Students do not have to know which school they'll be attending at the time the FAFSA is completed.
 Students may list up to 10 schools on their FAFSA without obligation to an of them.
 Students should take advantage of submitting their FAFSAs earlier!